The sparse parity matrix: Introduction

 It remains to prove that these two cases are likely to lead to all slush variables being frozen, or all being unfrozen respectively.
 Unfortunately, a simple symmetry argument does not quite suffice.
 Instead we first prove that it is unlikely that there are significantly, say $\omega\gg1$, more slush variables than slush checks, but that almost all slush variables are frozen.
 The number of slush variables that remain unfrozen must certainly be at least $\omega$ due to elementary consideration of the nullity.
 We are thus left to exclude that the number is between $\omega$ and $\eps n$, which we establish by way of an expansion argument.

 We finally need to show that it is unlikely that there are significantly more slush checks (say $m_\slush$) than slush variables ($n_\slush$), but that these slush variables remain mostly unfrozen.
-Crucially, thanks to replica symmetry and the cut metric we can indeed show that a ``typical'' kernel vector will set approximately half of the slush variables to $1$ and half to $0$.
+Crucially, using symmetry arguments we can indeed show that a ``typical'' kernel vector will set approximately half of the slush variables to $1$ and half to $0$.
 Of course there are approximately $2^{n_\slush}$ such vectors.
-On the other hand, imagine that a check with $k$ slush variable neighbours chooses these neighbours uniformly at random (this can be made formally correct by conditioning on the degree distribution and using the configuration model).
-Then the probability that this check is satisfied by a vector of Hamming weight approximately $n_\slush/2$ is approximately $1/2$ (since e.g.\ based on the values of the first $k-1$ neighbours, the last must be chosen from the correct class).
+On the other hand, imagine that a check with $k$ slush variable neighbours chooses these neighbours uniformly at random (this can be made formally correct with some technical arguments).
+Then the probability that this check is satisfied by a vector of Hamming weight approximately $n_\slush/2$ is approximately $1/2$ (since, e.g., based on the values of the first $k-1$ neighbours, the last must be chosen from the correct class).
 Therefore the expected number of kernel vectors should be approximately $2^{n_\slush-m_\slush} = o(1)$.

 The problem with this basic calculation is that error terms occur which turn out to be too significant to ignore.
 These error terms ultimately come from check nodes of degree two in the slush minor.
 To deal with them, we employ a delicate percolation argument in which we contract check nodes of degree exactly two, since they just equalise their two adjacent variable nodes.
 Importantly, we can show that this process neither affects the number of kernel vectors nor the balance $m_\slush-n_\slush$.
 We can thus complete the moment calculation and show that the slush cannot have an excess of rows and still be entirely unfrozen.